lizadams/CMAQ-WS-old/content/1-create-cluster/index.en.md

 * Create a Cluster with AWS ParallelCluster
 * Connect to the cluster
 * Get to know the cluster
-* Install Spack package manager
+* Load Environment Modules
-* Install Intel compilers and MPI
+* Run CMAQ
-* Install NCL
+* Visualize CMAQ output